 Finding the right balance with technology is key to an effective education and a healthy life-style.
 We feel the way we implement computing helps children realise the need for the right balance and one they can continue to build on in their next stage of education and beyond.

 The way pupils showcase, share, celebrate and publish their work will best show the impact of our curriculum.
-We also look for evidence through reviewing pupil’s knowledge and skills digitally through tools like Google Drive and Nearpod and observing learning regularly.
+We also look for evidence through reviewing pupil’s knowledge and skills digitally through tools and observing learning regularly.
 Progress of our computing curriculum is demonstrated through outcomes and the record of coverage in the process of achieving these outcomes.

 Knowledge and Skills Map